FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/performance-and-scale/performance_characteristics.md

 Evaluation 2:
-Devices were PATCHED - after PATH they contain 10 more interfaces - which is 1234 json lines.
+Devices were PATCHED - after PATCH they contain 10 more interfaces - which is 1234 json lines.
 Then 6000 devices were updated in 4.3 minutes on single node Uniconfig using 12 cores.
 Update process consisted of RPCs: sync-from-network After sync-from-network each configuration was increased from 1144 to 1234 json lines